michaelyuen89/fishyapp/README.md

 <h2>Snippets</h2>

-* Implemented a search function so Users can easily look up fishes
+* Implemented a search function so Users can easily look up fishes.

+The below renders the box with the current input, as well as the dropdown of search suggestions.

 ```javascript
         return (